Caltech-IPAC/firefly/docker/README.md

 There are many `docker run` examples on how to use these parameters.
 Consider add them into a docker-compose.yml for easy operation.
 For information on how to do this, go here: https://docs.docker.com/compose/compose-file/compose-file-v3/

 Docker-compose file allows for variables substitute.
-You can set the values in the environment, as argument on the command line, or place them in a `.env` file.
+You can set the values in the environment, by adding a line to `firefly-docker.env` file.

-For example, Firefly's docker-compose.yml contains BUILD_TAG and ADMIN_PASSWORD variables.
-The values can come from the `.env` file, like this
+For example, Firefly's `docker-compose.yml` can have additional environment variables.
+The values can come from the `firefly-docker.env` file, like this

-    cat .env
+    cat firefly-docker.env
     ADMIN_PASSWORD=reset-me
-    BUILD_TAG=my-test
+    CLEANUP_INTERVAL=3h